mclevey/CV/cv_mclevey.md

 \ind 2014-2015 Member of the English Language Competency Committee in the Faculty of Environment
 \ind 2014 Faculty of Environment Teaching and Learning Committee
 \ind 2014 Gave a talk on creativity and innovation to Grade 11 students at Waterloo Unlimited.
 Title: "Where do good ideas come from?
 A social network perspective."
+\ind 2014 Internal External Examiner for PhD Dissertation in the Department of Psychology, University of Waterloo.
+Nathaniel Barr, "Reasoned connections: Complex creativity and dual-process theories of cognition."
+Dissertation Advisor: Jonathon Fugelsang.

 ## McMaster University